jwpf100/node-blog-frontend/README.md

 ## Project Status

 This is the MVP.
-Functionality to sort blogposts by tag, date, and to search yet to be added.
+Need to add navbar and footer, and add functionality to sort blogposts by tag, date, and to search.

 ## Project Screen Shot(s)